carpentries/instructor-training/_extras/members.md

 * After successfully completing the post-training exercises, participants will receive a PDF certificate attesting they are certified Carpentries Instructors and will have the opportunity to be listed on our [Instructor webpage](https://carpentries.org/instructors/).

-* Your Instructors will receive ongoing support and mentorship from Carpentries staff and experienced Instructors to help them prepare to start teaching at your institution and beyond.
+* Ongoing support and mentorship for trained Instructors is available through The Carpentries community discussions and mentorship programs as well as through partcipation in other roles in The Carpentries community.

 We’re excited to have you and your staff taking this important step to build a strong community of Instructors at your organization.
 We look forward to welcoming your Instructors into our community!